RaineyAbe/RaineyAbe/README.md

 ### Hello!

 - 😄 Pronouns: she/her
-- 🔭 I’m currently working on classifying seasonal snow on glacier surfaces using PlanetScope, Landsat, MODIS, and Sentinel-2 imagery
+- 🔭 I’m currently working on classifying seasonal snow and detecting annual equilibrium lines on glacier surfaces using PlanetScope, Landsat, and Sentinel-2 imagery
 - 🌱 I’m currently building on my open science and research computing skills
 - 🤔 I’m looking to collaborate on snow cover detection techniques in glacierized and mountainous areas
 - 🐈‍⬛ Ask me about my cat